Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 If you're going to open and run your own dental business, you must be comfortable working independently.
 As an employee of an existing practice, you probably work fixed hours and have nights and weekends to yourself.
 You draw a salary.

-If you are comfortable with the idea of being the one who calls the shots and you're willing to put in the time and effort required to build your new dental office from scratch, then you may be ready to open a new practice.
+If you are comfortable with the idea of being the one who calls the shots and are willing to put in the time and effort required to build your new dental office from scratch, then you may be ready to open a new practice.

 Financial Preparations: Is There Enough Working Capital?